grosser/ruby-cli-daemon/Readme.md

 Traps
 =====
  - do not use to `rake release` a gem, since gemspec will not be reloaded
- - worker does not restart when: Gemfile/Env/Gem/monkey-patches change
+ - worker does not restart when: Gemfile/Gem/monkey-patches change
+ - env vars that are read on startup cannot be changed

 TODO
 ====
  - support multiline inputs
  - support stdin
- - pass through env
  - restart when Gemfile.lock changes
  - support debian
  - do not print "Terminated" when killing log streamers (happens on osx CI)